One Drink Will Kill the Baby

 Alcohol can harm fetuses.
 The problem is, nobody is sure how much

-alcohol it takes to do harm.
+harm, and nobody is in a hurry to do an in-depth study on it.
 With medical advice in a state of permanent indecision about exactly how much alcohol can safely be consumed by a pregnant woman, the only thing that's sure is that "none" is definitely less

 than whatever the safe amount actually is.
 This leads many women (and many doctors) to advise that they play it safe and swear off the booze entirely as soon as they miss their first period.